palmin/animated-ui-label/README.md

 then we are really animating between 100.0 and 300.0 with a shared trailing text " apples".

 <img src="example.gif"/>
 If these assumptions are not met, the text will be changed without animation.

-You just need the AnimatedLabel.h/m as everything else is just for testing purposes.
+You just need the AnimatedLabel.h/m and everything else is for testing purposes.

 AnimatedLabel is made to allow other kinds of text interpolations.
 You override